 Barts Trail is a 13.2 mile moderately trafficked loop trail located near Sandia Park, New Mexico that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible from April until October.
+The trail is primarily used for hiking and is best used from April until October.

 we were able to access the trail fine. although we used another GPS app and it marks the trail at 15.1 mi.